Mrymna/Surgery_procedures/Neuronexus/recovery.md

 * Make sure the screws are aligne with the nuts of the microdrive.
 The best way is to look from above and make sure the holes are aligned with the screws.
 * There are two screws to reattach the drive to the holder.
 Gently screw them clockwise.
 Look at the probe that nothing unexpected happen. **Do not apply strong force on the screw as this could damage the nut or the microdrive**.

- ### If you have problems getting the screw to catch the nut thread
+ ### If you have problems getting the screw to catch the thread of the nut

  Try the following: